defenseunicorns/uds-package-gitlab/docs/configuration.md

 This will configure a bot account named `renovatebot` and create a PAT with scopes `api`, `read_repository`, and `write_repository` for the account.
 The value of the PAT will be stored in the key `TOKEN` in a secret `gitlab-renovate` in the `renovate` namespace.

+> [!NOTE]
-NOTE: If the GitLab instance is configured with a license for Premium or Ultimate, [Gitlab Service Accounts](https://docs.gitlab.com/ee/user/profile/service_accounts.html) will be created.
+> If the GitLab instance is configured with a license for Premium or Ultimate, [Gitlab Service Accounts](https://docs.gitlab.com/ee/user/profile/service_accounts.html) will be created.
 Otherwise, standard user accounts will be created.